Space Race Math...in Rolla!

 - Ability to participate in higher level mathematics coursework during high school

-Each academic year, Project MEGSSS invites all public, parochial, independent, and home schools and parents to nominate students who are generally at or above the 98th percentile in mathematics and the 95th percentile in reading on the school’s regularly administered standardized tests.
+Each academic year, Space Race Math invites all public, parochial, independent, and home schools and parents to nominate students who are generally at or above the 98th percentile in mathematics and the 95th percentile in reading on the school’s regularly administered standardized tests.
 Students should also display such traits as persistence, curiosity, perception, superior reasoning ability, originality, motivation, independence, social maturity, emotional stability, and enthusiasm for mathematics.
 A student who displays such characteristics, but who is not doing well in math (possibly out of boredom), may very well be an excellent candidate for this program.